-Trump's “Fire And Fury” Threat To North Korea Was Improvised And No One is Surprised
+Trump’s “Fire And Fury” Threat To North Korea Was Improvised & Twitter Isn’t Surprised At All

 We live in a big, convoluted world and not every president enters the White House with a deep knowledge of foreign policy.
 This is why most presidents have consulted advisers or experts as they attempt to figure out how to best respond to crises across the globe.
 But President Donald Trump apparently prefers to wing it.
 According to Peter Baker and Glenn Thrush of The New York Times, Trump's North Korea threat was improvised on Tuesday, Aug.
 8, as he responded to news the often aggressive nation had developed nuclear-capable missiles that could potentially reach mainland U.S. cities.